jdh4/mac_productivity/03_raycast/README.md

 1. Click on "Extensions"
 1. Search for "search files"
 1. Click on "Search Files"
-1. Click on "Add alias"
+1. Click on "Add alias" then type "sf"
-1. Type "sf"

 Assign a Hotkey to "Search Files":